All Episodes

 It went right off the charts.

-Well, I'm wondering if you've ever heard anything about this experiment?
+And I'm wondering if you've ever heard anything about this experiment.

 Good question, yes.

-Yeah, I'd like to think we're more civilized than intelligent and a few other things.
+Yeah, I'd like to think we're more civilized and intelligent than a few other things.

 Maybe I'm being optimistic.

-Well, then I do believe also there was the announcement by a member of this administration that they fed plutonium to some children.
+Well, then, I do believe also there was the announcement by a member of this administration that they said plutonium to some children and that sort of thing.

 Recently?